-→ the population, and often reinforces social, economic and gender inequalities.
+Climate disruption is a problem for human development.
+It increases the vulnerability of certain categories of the population, and often reinforces social, economic and gender inequalities.
 It is important to remember that 70 % of the poor in the world are women.
 They are and will remain the first to be impacted.

 Yet their key role and their skills are valuable assets for getting out of the climate crisis.
-Women are aware of the danger and are now taking up key positions, assuming senior political, economic and financial responsibilities, and doing what it takes to bring about change.
+Women are aware of the danger and

+Michèle SABBAN is Chair of R20 - Regions of Climate Action - a non-governmental organisation founded in 2010 with the support of the UN.
+It acts on a regional basis, striving to create a green economy. are now taking up key positions, assuming senior political, economic and financial responsibilities, and doing what it takes to bring about change.
 Women are the first victims of climate change, but they are also the first to combat it!